 - Forest schools: These are schools or summer programs that involve children exploring the outdoors.
 They learn to become comfortable exploring the environment and learn about nature by being out in it.

 - Montessori schools: These are often private K – 12 schools that focus on giving students control over their education, learning what they want at their own pace.
 At a Montessori school you’ll find classes of mixed ages, students choosing elective classes as early as the first grade, and an emphasis on learning through doing rather than the direct instruction found in most public schools.

 - Libraries, parks, and the recreation center: All of these public resources offer lots of supervised activities for children to participate in, typically at little to no cost.
 One aspect of free range parenting is exposing your child to lots of things so they can find what interests them.
-Giving your child the opportunity to explore these resources could help your child discover his passion.
+Giving your child the opportunity to explore these resources could help your child discover their passion.

 Like most parenting philosophies, free range parenting isn’t all or nothing – it’s a school of thought many parents find it helpful to keep in mind, even if they do send their children to public school and occasionally sign them up for an after school activity or two.
 At its heart, free range parenting is meant to be centered around raising happy, independent, free-thinking children, and there are many ways to reach that goal.
 It’s up to you and your partner to figure out the way that’s right for your family.